pratikpatelx/Flashy/flashy_website/index.rst

 Multiple Choice Flashcards
 --------------------------

 Users are able to create and manage a flashcard with up to 4 possible answers.
 The front of the flashcard will display the user's question along with the 4 possible answers.
 The one correct answer will be displayed on the back of the flashcard.
-Users will be able to edit or delete this flashcard at their will.
+Users will be able to edit or delete this flashcard at will.

 .. raw:: html